 CWEP offers free community programs in each of our partner local governments.
 Below is a brief list of our current program offerings.
 For more detailed explanations of specific lessons and activities and what we bring to tabling events, please see our CWEP services menu.
 If you would like to request a community program, please fill out our Community Program Request Form at the bottom of this page.

-If you are a teacher who would like to request a classroom visit, please visit our For Teachers page.
+If you are a teacher who would like to request a classroom visit, please visit our School Programs page.

 Request CWEP to table as an informational vendor at fairs, festivals, parades, or a farmer’s market in your community.